What are the treatments for Chronic Obstructive Pulmonary Disease?

 Medication can help improve the condition of patient and mitigate the impact of the disease to the patient’s daily life.
 Common medication includes:

 - Steroids: can reduce airway inflammation, but not all patients will get better after using it.
-Prolonged use of oral steroids may have side effects of weakened immunity and osteoporosis (porous bones); while using spray steroids may cause sore throat and infection of monilia in the throat, but it has fewer side effects on the whole body than those of oral steroids.
+Prolonged use of oral steroids may have side effects of weakened immunity and osteoporosis; while using inhaled steroids may cause sore throat and infection of monilia in the throat, but inhaled steroid have fewer side effects on the body than those of oral steroids.

 - Antibiotics: doctor will prescribe drugs to patient with bacterial infections to control the condition.